WebsecLabs/sql-injection-knowledge-base/src/content/mariadb/privileges.md

 An empty value means file operations are allowed anywhere the MariaDB user has filesystem permissions.

+> **Verification Note:** Some MariaDB versions display different values between `SHOW VARIABLES LIKE 'secure_file_priv'` and `SELECT @@secure_file_priv`.
+Use both methods to verify the actual setting.
+Behavior varies by MariaDB version and distribution.

 ### Privilege Levels in MariaDB

 Privileges are granted at different levels: